Walter Schreiber: Captivity

-On 30 April 1945, while caring for wounded in a makeshift hospital in Reichstag Building in Berlin, he was taken prisoner of war by the Red Army and transported to the Soviet Union.
-He spent time at Kransnogorsk POW camp and Lubyanka Prison.
+On 30 April 1945, while caring for the wounded in a makeshift hospital in the Reichstag Building in Berlin, he was taken prisoner of war by the Red Army and transported to the Soviet Union.
+He spent time at Krasnogorsk POW camp and Lubyanka Prison.
 On 26 August 1946, the Soviets allowed Schreiber to appear as a witness at the Nuremberg Trials, to give evidence against Göring and Kurt Blome, who had been in charge of German offensive biological weapons development.
 A recording of his testimony at the trial can be found at the online archive of the Imperial War Museum.
 The transcript became part of the Nuremberg proceedings against German major war criminals.
 Schreiber himself was not charged with any war crimes at the Nuremberg trials, although he was convicted in absentia by a Polish court of "conducting gruesome medical experiments" at Auschwitz.

 In fall 1948, Schreiber escaped Soviet captivity and immediately gave himself over to the Americans.
 In a press conference on 2 November, he explained that he had initially been held in Lubyanka Prison in the Soviet Union where he became deathly ill.
 Only when the captured former German ambassador to Soviet Union, Norbert von Baumbach, became ill and refused care from anyone but Schreiber, was the doctor's true identity discovered by Soviet authorities.
 Schreiber reported he was then given medical attention and moved to a series of safe houses in the Soviet Zone of Germany.
 There he remained to provide medical care to former Nazi generals.
 Still under Soviet custody, he was later given the rank of starshina, and was ultimately offered the position of Chief Medical Officer in the newly formed East German Police Force, the Volkspolizei.
 Rejecting this position, Schreiber reported that he was then offered a professorship at the University of Leipzig.
 However, in hopes of finding his family, he requested the University of Berlin instead.
 In response, Soviet authorities reported they were holding Schreiber's family in the Soviet Union, thereby convincing him to relocate and join other German scientists who had already been taken there (see Russian Alsos).
 In the meantime, his daughter, who had presented herself to Allied military authorities in the American Occupation Zone, learned that the Soviets were transporting more German scientists to the Soviet Union, her father presumably among them.
 Boarding multiple trains, she walked the cars until she caught her father's attention.
 Seeing an opportunity, Schreiber evaded his handler and on 17 October took a train from Dresden to Berlin where he presented himself to the Allied Control Authority in West Berlin.
 Schreiber was subsequently hired to work with the Counter Intelligence Corps and beginning in 1949 was employed as post physician at Camp King, a large clandestine POW interrogation center in Oberursel, Germany.